9x Hidden gems

 When discussing sustainable shopping, the term "vintage" quickly comes to mind.
 Not only is vintage shopping better for the environment, but it is also an easy step towards a sustainable mindset.
 Where in Eindhoven can you look for this vintage?
 The city has plenty of vintage stores, but there is also a hidden gem: Loads040.
 Located at the Aalsterweg, you will find an old industrial warehouse where you can go for the most unique vintage finds.
 Under the roof of Loads040, a handful of entrepreneurs offer their second-hand interior treasures.
 Great if you want to (re)decorate your home, but you're more than welcome to just have a look!

 Temporary Art Centre (TAC) is a breeding ground for cultural innovation opposite the Philips Stadium.
 They think it is essential that promising culture makers from all disciplines get a chance to develop and show themselves.
 At TAC, this is possible in many ways: there are studios, rooms for exhibitions and parties, you can have a beer, and, not to forget, the green inner garden.
-Currently, TAC is closed due to a massive renovation.
+Currently, TAC is under construction due to a massive renovation.
 But not to worry: until then, they organize expos at other locations.
 Keep an eye on our events calendar for this.

 We have to mention it again: KEVN.
 In case you've never set foot in Woensel-West or couldn't think of a good reason.
 This is the home of makers and viewers with studios, changing exhibitions, and a bar opposite Eindhoven Strijp-S station.
 There's plenty on Kelderman and van Noort's agenda, from Mexican-themed evenings to dazzling DJs.
 Don't miss out!